BloxiaczeQ/spigot-async-database-api/README.md

 # Cross-Platform

-If you clone yourself this repository, you can build the `plugins` for your platform yourself via:
+If you clone this repository, you can build the `plugins` for your platform yourself with command:

 * Linux: `./gradle build`
 * Windows: `gradlew.bat build`